uEdition/uEdition/docs/en/getting-started/language-add.md

 To add a language to your μEdition, run the following command:

 :::{code-block} console
-$ hatch run add-language FOLDER_NAME
+$ hatch run language add
 :::

-Replace `FOLDER_NAME` with the name of the folder that the μEdition content for that language is to be placed in.
-The process will ask you for some detail about the language you are adding and will then create skeleton in the folder, which is then ready for editing.
+The process will ask you for some detail about the language you are adding and will then create a new folder with the language's code and creat the basic files there, ready for editing.